levintofu/Example-Work-Instructions-/README.md

 This project was a recreation and the reverse engineering of the MR850 heater base family.
 The original IP was lost due to data corruption.

+ECN form is an example Quality Sheet that was developed for another company